Skip to main content

 You can also schedule tasks for multiple sources at a time.
 Use checkboxes to select all the sources you want to schedule.
 A Schedule button will appear above your Data Sources grid.

 Once you click it, a popup appears.
 You have to select what type of tasks you want to schedule.
-Displayed options depend on tasks that are supported for your selected Data Sources.
+The displayed options depend on tasks that are supported for your selected Data Sources.
 If only one type of task is possible for your selected source, this step is skipped.

 Next, a task scheduling setter is displayed.
 The number of steps depends on the number of tasks selected in the previous step.
-You can schedule all the task's details and parameters as you would normally.
+You can schedule all task details and parameters as you would normally.

 One thing to keep in mind is timing.
 You are asked to select the date and time when task executions will run.
-If scheduling multiple tasks for the same time, they will run subsequently, not consecutively.
+If scheduling multiple tasks for the same time, they will run sequentially, not simultaneously.

 To Edit a Task